Sandritsch91/yii2-widget-jSignature/README.md

     'attribute' => 'signature',                 // The attribute to be used in the form 'format' => 'svgbase64',                    // The format of the signature.
 Defaults to svgbase64 'htmlClass' => yii\helpers\Html::class,     // Optional.
-The class used to generate the form field 'clientEvents' => [                         // Optional.
+The class used to generate the form field 'clientOptions' => [],                      // Optional.
+The options for the jSignature plugin 'clientEvents' => [                         // Optional.
 Pass the client events to be attached to the textarea 'change' => 'function() { console.log("changed"); }'
     ],